Often times "the way we have always done it" is not the best way...

 Their proprietary cogs are also works of art and also some of the smoothest running cogs I have ever run.
 I ran Dura-Ace cogs on my race wheels and those felt and sounded very rough compared to my WI cogs.
 It was so much rougher than I thought my chain might have just been worn and I replaced that and things still felt rough.
 It eventually hit me that they nailed the tooth profile on these so they run as smooth and quiet as anything I have tried on the track.

-On to asthetics hubs are beautiful, both the polishing and machine work they have done on them.
-They have very big flanges which makes for a super stiff wheel build which is nice when sprinting into the banking at 40+ mph.
+On to aesthetics, these hubs are beautiful, both the polishing and machine work they have done on them are top notch.
+They have very big flanges which makes for a super stiff wheel build as well which is nice when sprinting into the banking at 40+ mph.

 No product is perfect though and as much as I love these hubs, there are a few things I wish would be changed on them.

 While I feel their splined cogs are brilliant, they do have their issues.
 The first being, you can not go smaller than a 13t on the rear.
 Thankfully bigger chain rings are finally becoming somewhat common so this is easy to work around.
 When I first started sprinting, it was hard to find anything bigger than a 54/55 so the 13 was a bit limiting.

 The other downside to their splined cogs is unless you are using a HED VOLO as your disc/race wheel, you will end up having to buy 2 sets of cogs.
 One threaded and one set of WI.
 That is not the end of the world but definitely something to consider.